The Medical Student Research Office (MSRO) partners students with mentors who will enhance their research experiences and scholarly development.

-Mentoring allows you to pursue scholarly projects in an area that is important to you.
-If you are a beginning student, you have the opportunity to learn more about an area you are considering for a future career.
-As an advanced student, you can work on the cutting-edge questions being asked in your chosen future fields.
-Faculty mentors are both teachers and role models, and they are essential partners in a student's development.
+Mentoring allows students to pursue scholarly projects in an area that is important to them.
+Beginning students have the opportunity to learn more about an area they are considering for a future career.
+As advanced students, they can work on the cutting-edge questions being asked in their chosen future fields.
+Faculty mentors are both teachers and role models, and are essential partners in a student's development.

 Who is eligible?